Thunderstrike597/CensorUp-Local/README.md

 After your video is done censoring, you now have a playback window to preview your video before you even download it!
 Not only that but there's also a timeline which shows where each part of the video was censored and what word was censored!

+## I hope this project serves people well as it does for me!

+# Enjoy!